madroxdupe42/peacefulscience.org/content/newsletter/ingebritsen.md

 ---
 title: AI in Iowa State and Professor Tom Ingebritsen's Story
-description: What if a chimpanzee stood up one day and talked to us with the same level as competence as a does ChatGPT?
+description: What if a chimpanzee stood up one day and talked to us with the same level of competence as does ChatGPT?
 authors:
 - Peaceful Science
 date: 2023-08-28